-A discussion is the means by which people share experiences, ideas and attitudes.
-As it helps to foster trainees involvement in what they are learning, it may contribute to desired attitudinal changes.
+A discussion is how people share experiences, ideas, and attitudes.
+As it helps to foster trainees’ involvement in what they are learning, it may contribute to desired attitudinal changes.

-Discussion may be used in the classroom for the purpose of lesson development, making trainees apply what they have learnt, or to monitor trainees learning by way of feedback.
+Discussion may be used in the classroom for lesson development, making trainees apply what they have learnt, or monitoring trainees learning by way of feedback.

 CONDUCTING A DISCUSSION